Basic Page Sidebar Menu Penn Abroad

 Grades earned during study abroad are based on your academic performance as judged by individual instructors according to local practice.
 Once reported, grades are typically not changed.

 You are permitted to take a course pass/fail while studying abroad in accordance with the policy of your home school.
-If you wish to exercise this option, you must write to your home school academic advisor for study abroad and request permission by the fifth week of your classes abroad for full-term courses.
+If you wish to exercise this option, you must write to your home school academic advisor for study abroad and request permission by the end of the ninth week of your classes abroad for full-term courses.
 For short courses, the deadline will be sooner and will be determined by your home school academic advisor for study abroad.

 If you are permitted to take a course pass/fail by Penn, your instructor abroad will not be informed.
 You will continue to be treated in exactly the same way as you would if you were taking the course for a grade, and will be expected by your instructor abroad to fulfill all the requirements for the course, including regular class attendance.